 Curious.
 Spacious.
 Hilarious.
 All these words and hundreds more end in the -ious suffix, which gives the meaning "full of" or "having the qualities of" to its base words.
 Based on Latin, the -ious ending typically changes a noun into an adjective.
 For example, in a fundamental sense, "spacious" means "full of space."
 Adding the -ious suffix requires removing one or more letters from the original word: "space" loses an E to form "spacious."
 This rule also works in reverse with most comments.
 Removing -ious from the word "mysterious," you are left with something full of mystery.
-Solve the word search puzzle.
+Solve this word search puzzle to learn such words.
 All the best!